Fill PDF forms

 )

-A signature field widget enables signing a PDF form with a handwritten signature image.
+A signature field enables signing a PDF form with a handwritten signature image.

 from PyPDFForm import PdfWrapper